git/git.github.io/rev_news/drafts/edition-77.md

 __Various__
 * [Tower 7 - The New Commit Experience](https://www.git-tower.com/blog/tower-mac-7)

+* [NO\_COLOR](https://no-color.org/) is a proposed universal standard of disabling colored text output in command-line software programs.
+The website also documents which software has adopted this standard and when support was added, and for projects that did not adopt this standard it tries to document how to otherwise disable color.

 __Light reading__
 * [How to Get Better with Git](https://www.anavela.dev/how-to-get-better-with-git) by Ana Vela provides a list of free and paid resources to help you boost your